 - The application (includes all items in section 1 above) should be sent to Teresa Williams, OSPRI, Admin 315, email@example.com.
 Proposal length is limited to six (6) pages total which includes all items identified above.

-Graduate Student Theses and Research Papers Competition (up to $300)
+Graduate Student Theses and Research Paper Award

 The Graduate Student Thesis and Research Paper Competition was developed to stimulate and support graduate research of the highest quality by Central Missouri students.
 One award per college per year is funded at $150.00.

 University Research Council Members